What are your chances of acceptance?

 Phase 2: Thinking about Pitzer’s resources.

-For example: If you want to gain research experience in college, a natural choice might be to write about a biology research opportunity.
-However, don’t just write “I’m excited about Pitzer’s biology research opportunities.”
-Instead, explain what lab resources, faculty mentors, or particular topics you want to investigate or questions you’d like to answer.
-You could even give examples of current ongoing research that links to you interests.
-Specific programs and their offerings always show that you’ve done your due diligence when it comes to getting to know that Pitzer has to offer for you.
-And always be sure to explain what specific skills or insights you’ll gain from research at Pitzer.
+Instead, explain what labs you want to work in, faculty mentors you want to collaborate with, or particular topics you want to investigate and associated questions you’d like to answer.
+You could even give examples of current ongoing research that links to your interests.
+Describing specific programs and their offerings always shows that you’ve done your due diligence when it comes to getting to know what a college has to offer.
+Be sure to explain what specific skills or insights you’ll gain from research at Pitzer.

 Example 1: This writer doesn’t have a clear idea of what subject he wants to study or what career he wants to pursue.
 However, he does know that he loves art and cares a lot about the climate crisis.
-This applicant writes about how he wants to explore academically and be inspired and challenged by his peers so that he can discover how to deploy his skills to help fight climate change.
-In his body paragraphs, the writer could describe specific, interdisciplinary courses and research opportunities he wants to pursue at Pitzer, explaining how these courses will support his goals.
-Then, in another paragraph, he could write about classroom and extracurricular experiences that will allow him to engage with his peers.
+This applicant writes about how he wants to explore academically and be inspired and challenged by his peers so that he can discover new ways to deploy his skills to help fight climate change.

 For example:

-• “Name dropping”: “In particular, I’m excited to work with faculty members like Professor Smith.”
+• Name-dropping: “In particular, I’m excited to work with faculty members like Professor Smith.”

-• Not “name dropping”: “Forensic anthropology is a small field, and I’ve found very few professors working in my area of interest; at Pitzer, I’d have the unique opportunity to work with Professor Smith on…” (Note that no such professor exists at Pitzer.
-This is just an example!)
+• Not name-dropping: “Forensic anthropology is a small field, and I have found very few professors working in my area of interest.
+At Pitzer, I would have the unique opportunity to work with Professor Smith on…”

-Prompt 2, Option B
+Prompt 1, Option B

 Reflecting on your involvement throughout high school or within the community, how have you engaged with one of Pitzer’s core values?
-(650 words)
+(300-650 words)

 Understanding the Prompt